CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Clipped, assembled and programmed by Jeremy W. Sherman\
 Includes a notation that will encode Orthic text into ASCII.
 Contains all the example words from the Manual and the Supplement, and several examples from writing specimens in the Manual.

-*If not stated, the rule comes from The Manual.* The wording of each rule is a combination of the original sources and my own understanding.
-I have made very little effort to clarify who said what, but much effort to show where the concept was introduced.
+*If not stated, the rule comes from The Manual.* I have been careful to show where each rule is introduced, but less careful to show who said what.
 Note that, since it's difficult not to pick up the original accent, you cannot rely on that to separate my words from any other author's.

 ### Styles or Levels

-The order is:
-- Fully Written
-- Ordinary, Abbreviated aka Correspondence aka Supplement
-- Reporting
+The book agree that Fully Written comes first and Reporting comes last.
+The middle levels are a bit fuzzy.
+Ordinary comes after FW.
+Supplement, Correspondence and Abbreviated overlap.

-The books all agree what is in Fully Written, but don't agree on the rest.
-In general, newer books move rules down, as they are proven safe, useful, and easy to learn.
+In general, newer books move rules to earlier levels, as they are proven safe, useful, and easy to learn.

-My intent was to show clearly when a rule applies to a style other than Fully Written.
-Then I forgot to keep notes.

 Where I have included a rule from the Reporting level, I have clearly marked it, unless the Supplement or Teaching moved it to an easier level.
 I think many words in Revised's middle level are actually Reporting level of risk, but have followed Clarey's organization.

 ### Discrepancies

 Often a writer will explain a rule, then break it on the next page.
-I think that happens for a few reasons:'
+I think that happens for a few reasons:
-- They first learned Pitman, so spelling phonetically is automatic, even when they try to write FW.
+- They first learned Pitman, so spelling phonetically is automatic, even when they try to write orthographically.

 - They are so used to writing advanced levels that they forget the less obvious differences between that and FW.